Geokiss/Conflict-Detection-Chatbot/README.md

 * Configure the API for open ai in the file config.py

+2-Exxample of the ChatGPT prompt:
-* you can change or update the prompt in the messages variable in file app.py as described
+You can change or update the prompt in the messages variable in file app.py as described

 ![image](https://github.com/Geokiss/Conflict-Detection-Chatbot/assets/134546067/5d5126f5-7e52-454f-9a09-e1ac0837231f)

+3- Rasa Commands:
 After installing rasa in your local computer here are some important terminal commands: